 Social audio analytics is nothing new.
-For years, companies like Microsoft have been analyzing human voice and other audio signals across a variety of verticals like enterprise, healthcare, productivity and smart cities.
-Some of these applications include analyzing audio from customers calling into the call center, media content analysis, medical diagnostic aids, patient monitoring and audio analysis for public safety.
+For years, companies like Microsoft have analyzed human voice and other audio signals across various verticals like enterprise, healthcare, productivity, and smart cities.
+These applications include analyzing audio from customers calling the call center, media content analysis, medical diagnostic aids, patient monitoring, and audio analysis for public safety.

-The other day I was part of a Clubhouse room hosted by Jeremiah Owyang on social audio analytics.
-It started from a tweet earlier in the day where he had predicted 4 levels of social audio analytics.
+In early 2021, I attended a Clubhouse room hosted by Jeremiah Owyang on social audio analytics.
+It started from a tweet earlier in the day where he predicted four social audio analytics levels.
 They are as follows:

 - Level 1: Report on room duration & attendance